okuyigaj/att-sms-nodejs-demo/README.md

 - In the newly created directly and your freshly saved file, type 'node app.js'
 - Open a browser and go to http://localhost:8080/
 - Your cell phone should have received a text message!

+</h3>Development Notes</H3>
+- make sure that your target number is an AT&T number
+- Make sure that the formate of the "phone_number" variable is "tel:+1" and then the area code plus your number
+- Google Voice numbers are not supported